The Shaman Leveling Guide

 - Mastery is gained at level 80.
 Don’t worry about it until the end game.

-- PvP Power is like Attack or Spell Power, but only for PvP damage and healing.
+- PvP Power is only for level 90 play.
+It’s like Attack or Spell Power, but only for PvP damage and healing.
 After the patch 5.3 nerf it’s somewhat less valuable than before.

 - Stamina is a great things to have for PvP, the more the better.
 Stam gear, enchants, scrolls/potions, and some buffs will adds to your total health.